wnoise/onetouch-iii-button/INSTALL.md

 ## Install: ##

+You can, of course, run this however you want.
+We have included a sample udev rule to start it automatically when this drive is plugged into the USB port.
+The poller should automatically be started by udevd, and device removal will cause the program to exit.

+### For USB: ###

 * Copy onetouch-iii-button to /lib/udev
 * Copy onetouch-autostart-daemon.rules to /etc/udev/rules.d

-udevd should start the poller automatically.
-Device removal will cause the program to exit.
+### For Firewire: ###

+* Copy onetouch-iii-button to /lib/udev
+* Figure out what changes to make to onetouch-autostart-daemon.rules in order to recognize the drive, and copy to /etc/udev/rules.d .
+Good luck, and let me know.